wavemaker/docs/learn/react-native/react-native-automation-testing.md

 ---

 ## Reporting

 - **Allure Report** is used to visualize:
   - Test status (pass/fail/skip)
     - Execution logs
     - Screenshots of test failures

 ---

 ## Visual Testing

 We also execute Visual tests using Pixel Match node library in WebDriverIO framework itself to validate layout consistency and UX.
-It compares the baseline screenshots with the actual screenshots.
+It compares the baseline screenshots with the actual screenshots

 ---

 ### Test Coverage

 - Functional Scenarios
 - Widget UI interactions
 - Services Integration testing
 - Regressions and critical flows
 - Sanity testing